 Apple MacBook Pro 2018 – from £1749

-Photography and arts students who can afford something a little more pricey will want to check out the Dell XPS 15 2-in-1 (£1600).
-This boasts an excellent display, covering 99.9% of the standard sRGB gamut, as well as 94.2% of Adobe RGB, and solid performance, meaning close-up editing of detailed photos won’t cause any major slowdown.
+Photography and arts students who can afford something a little more pricey will want to check out the Dell XPS 15 2-in-1 (£1479).
+This boasts an excellent display, covering 99.9% of the standard sRGB gamut and 94.2% of Adobe RGB, while a solid performance ensures close-up editing of detailed photos won’t cause any major slowdown.

 Apple’s MacBook Pro 2018 line also boasts some of the best displays we’ve seen on a laptop, covering 100% of the sRGB colour gamut and 84% of the wider Adobe RGB gamut.
 The version we recently reviewed represents the best possible iteration of the 13-inch MacBook Pro – and it costs £3599.
 That said, Apple continues to offer a student discount program – which, let’s be honest, you’d be silly not to take advantage of.

-If the MacBook Pros are a little out of your price range, note that Apple’s launching a new MacBook Air 2018 range, which offers many of the key features of the MacBook Pro, for less money.
+If the MacBook Pros are a little out of your price range, note that Apple’s new MacBook Air 2018 range offers many of the key features of the MacBook Pro, but for less money.
 Read our MacBook Pro vs MacBook Air feature for a full breakdown and comparison.

-If you’re interested in getting on a game design course, it stands to reason that you’ll want a student laptop you can actually play PC games on well well as do your work.
-If you’re not planning on getting into the games industry and you just want to play some PUBG between doing some actual work… we understand.
+If you’re interested in getting on a game design course, it stands to reason that you’ll want a student laptop you can actually play PC games on as well as do your work.
+If you’re not planning on getting into the games industry and you just want to play some Fortnite between doing some actual work… we understand.